triblatron/NodeEditor/README.md

 # NodeEditor
 An editor for node-based low-code environments.
-It separates the UI from the back-end using a network protocol.
+It will separate the UI from the back-end using a network protocol.
 The aim is to have a consistent experience across mobile, desktop and web, although this could be tricky on mobile with smaller screens.

 ## Dependencies